 Sisley and the Environment

-Sisley is a French family business conscious of our impact to the environment and our commitment to preserving it.
+Sisley is a French family business conscious of its impact on the environment and its commitment to preserving it.

 At Sisley, we focus on organisation and continuous improvement to create high-quality beauty products while reducing our environmental impact.
 With a pragmatic, consistent approach, we aim to develop long-term relationships with our community and look after everyone who interacts with us.

 At Sisley, we have made major investments in all our French sites, particularly our research, administration and logistics site in Saint-Ouen-l'Aumône (Val-d'Oise) and our headquarters in Paris, to achieve the High Environmental Quality (HQE) standard.
 Our current projects to extend our production and logistics sites take High Environmental Quality into account.

 High Environmental Quality certification is based on a rigorous approach, focusing on four criteria in particular: quality of life at work, responsible management, economic performance and respect for the environment.

 Our Saint-Ouen-l'Aumône site has been awarded the prestigious ISO 14001 certification (environmental impact management and reduction) as well as ISO 45001 certification (workplace health and safety).
 Our Blois production site has also achieved this certification.

 All of our sites are designed to be attractive and are regularly landscaped so that our staff can work in a bright environment that encourages interaction.